 About Barry J. Nidorf “Sylmar” Juvenile Hall

 Juvenile inmates at BJNJH are housed in 16 Living Units that have a maximum capacity of 30 to 35 detainees each.
 The facility has a max capacity of around 500.
 The Living Unit is where the detainees eat, sleep, and tend to their activities of daily living.
-There are 4 units which house the high-risk offenders.
+There are four units that house the high-risk offenders.
 In addition, there is a Hope Center on location for males and females to help treat inmates with an acute behavioral issue.

 Abuse at Sylmar Juvenile Hall